 The pier is subject to year-round maintenance and repair activity.
 It has cost close to £30,000 a year to do this work.
 However, since the ban on the use of lead-based paints and other strict environmental controls, it has been increasingly difficult to stop the creeping effect of salt-water corrosion.
 Many sections are now beyond repair and total replacement of the superstructure and decking is now required.

-How much will it cost to rebuild the pier?
+How much will it cost to restore the pier?

-The latest estimates from independent assessors is that it will cost just over £3 million to restore the Grade II listed structure using modern, anti-corrosive materials and to a specification which retains as many original features as possible.
-Engineering consultants recommend a full replacement of the steel superstructure and decking.
+The latest estimates from independent assessors is that it will cost just over £3 million to restore the stem section of the Grade II listed structure.
+This will require using modern, anti-corrosive materials to a rigorous specification which retains as many original features as possible.
+Engineering consultants have recommend a full replacement of the steel superstructure and decking.

 The RNLI have financed the reconstruction of the pier head to accommodate a new multi-million pound lifeboat house.
-Their involvement reduces the cost burden falling to the pier owners but it still means they must find a substantial amount from their development scheme.
+Their involvement has helped reduce the overall cost from a higher sum but a substantial amount still needs to be found.

 Why not get a grant?